 We in CEMF use various tools to simulate reacting and non-reactive flows at various length- and time-scales (multiscale modeling).
 For engineering, design, optimization and troubleshooting of these processes, a detailed information of the undergoing phenomena is required.
 These information can be the velocity and pressure profile of the flow, temperature or concentration variation, kinetics of reactions, mixing and turbulence and heat transfer rate.
 We use various tools to perform simulations at various scales.

 - Computational fluid dynamics (CFD) is one of the pioneering tools which can provide such great insight into single and multi-phase flow at various length and time scales.
 Various turbulent models such as RANS and LES for simulating single phase fluid flow as well as Two Fluid Model (TFM) and filtered TFM with proper sub-models for two phase flows can be used in this context.
 OpenFOAM® is a reliable, open-source package which also allows the customization for the process of interest, is used in CEMF.
-CFD-DEM is another powerfull modeling approach that we used for simulating two-phase flows.
-We have developed our own parallel solvers in this area.
+CFD-DEM is another powerful modeling approach that we used for simulating two-phase flows.
+We have developed our own parallel solvers.

 - Discrete Element Method (DEM) is the other modeling method for precise simulation of granular flows.
 Using this method gives a great potential to consider every single detail about the particle shape properties and geometrical complexities of the processing device in the simulation.
 Various granular processing units such as solid mixers (in both batch and continuous mixers), coaters and granulators, conveyors, hoppers and etc. can be perfectly modeled using this method.
 We have developed and maintained parallel numerical codes to perform DEM simulations.
 These in-house codes leverage both CPU and GPU (Graphical Processing Unit) resources for computations.